disha1527/To-Do-List-Web-Application/README.md

 🚀 Project Overview: I developed a responsive To-Do List web application using HTML, CSS, and JavaScript.
 This application allows users to add, edit, and remove tasks seamlessly.
 The intuitive and visually appealing design ensures a smooth user experience on both desktop and mobile devices.

 <h1>🛠️ Technologies Used:</h1>
-HTML: Structure and content of the application
+<p>HTML: Structure and content of the application

 CSS: Styling with custom fonts, colors, and responsive design

-JavaScript: Dynamic functionality for adding, editing, and removing tasks
+JavaScript: Dynamic functionality for adding, editing, and removing tasks</p>

 <h1>📜 Features:</h1>
 Add Tasks: Users can add tasks with a simple form.